Finding the Best Assisted Living Program

 There are other costs associated with nursing communities that you may not have considered.
 Most residents will need help moving into a community.
 Many need to hire professional movers, which is an additional expense.
 Some communities, like The Moments, will provide that service at no cost.
 However, that is unique and uncommon.
 In fact, The Memories is an all inclusive pricing community, meaning you do not pay anything more than what is listed including extra nursing.
 Extra nursing is not an uncommon charge you will see from other communities.

-The services offered in each assisted living vary.
+The services offered in each assisted living community vary.
 The United States does not have a federal definition of what exactly constitutes assisted living, and states all have different industry regulations.
 Many states in the U.S. issue more than one type of license for assisted living communities, which means that different levels of care are allowed.
 The licensing of an assisted living community also matters because it might affect its ability to be covered by Medicaid or private insurance.
 An assisted living community with the most advanced license might provide care for a resident who is bedridden or suffers from dementia.

 Besides just day-to-day care, some assisted living centers plan outings for their residents!
 At The Moments, residents have the option to join the Adventure Club.
 The Moments Adventure Club enjoys weekly outings to educational and experiential destinations.